jessev14/Multiattack-5e/README.md

 * Select a single token
 * Click the Multiattack tool button in the token layer toolbar on the left (GMs can enable/disable this button for players)
 * Check each item to be included in the roll and input how many of that item's attack/damage to roll
-* Optional: Use the defualt buttnos to save the entire multiattack configuration for subsequent attacks
+* Optional: Use the default buttons to save the entire multiattack configuration for subsequent attacks

 The MA5e API has been opened to allow multiattacks to be made programmatically:
 ```js